Marina & Recreation>Programming & Recreation

 Lessons

 Marc Horowitz has partnered with the City of Harbor Springs to continue lessons to our pickleball courts.
-Lesson availability for 2025 is TBD.
-Please contact Marc at (570)236-2228 for availability and pricing.
+Lesson availability please contact Marc at (570)236-2228 for availability and pricing.

 Clinics